-We have a specific goal for our partnership with Generosity.org, and that goal begins with funding a water project in India.
-5% of KindKinis net profit will go toward building a well in an Indian community.
+We have a specific goal for our partnership with Generosity.org, and that goal begins with funding a water project , KindKinis will donate all proceeds toward building a well in a community.
 By funding this water project, approximately 500 people within the community will have access to clean water.
-Our goal as a company is to build a minimum of 1 well by the end of 2018.
+Our goal as a company is to build a minimum of 1 well by the end of 2021.

 EVERY PURCHASE COUNTS